 Public Philosophy

-As Director of Outreach in Philosophy and at the Parr Center for Ethics, I committed to forging lasting, democratic, and collaborative partnerships between the academy and the community, and to cultivating the philosophical voices of people of all ages.
+As Director of Outreach at the Parr Center for Ethics, I am committed to forging lasting, democratic, and collaborative partnerships between the academy and the community, and to cultivating the philosophical voices of people of all ages.
 Throughout the year, I organize and lead philosophy-based programs in K-12 schools, community colleges, libraries, prisons, juvenile justice facilities, museums, professional organizations, retirement communities, and other community spaces.

 Intergenerational learning